Green Technology: Build an Electronic Soil Moisture Sensor to Conserve Water

 - Your kit comes with an LM7805 voltage regulator, which will convert the voltage from the 9 V battery (which decreases slowly as the battery drains) to a fixed 5 V. Does using the voltage regulator affect the battery life of the circuit?
 Can you find a way to reliably measure the battery life?
 You can learn how to connect the voltage regulator from its datasheet.
 The voltage regulator is also used in the project Measuring Magnetic Fields.

-- Your kit comes with a 1 MΩ potentiometer.
-Use it to replace the fixed 10 MΩ resistor to make the threshold at which the LED turns on or off adjustable (you may find that the 1 MΩ potentiometer only lets you make coarse adjustments and that smaller potentiometers would be useful.
-You can purchase additional potentiometers separately, for example the 10 kΩ at Jameco and the 100 kΩ at Jameco.
+- Use potentiometers to replace the fixed 10 MΩ resistor to make the threshold at which the LED turns on or off adjustable.
+Potentiometers are not included in your kit, but you can purchase them separately, for example the 10 kΩ (Jameco), 100 kΩ (Jameco) and 1 MΩ (Jameco) (you can combine multiple potentiometers in series to give you coarse and fine-tuned adjustments).
 Look up "soil moisture content" and how it is measured and defined.
 Prepare samples of soil with different moisture contents by completely drying some soil in an oven, then measuring known amounts of soil and adding measured amounts of water to it (for example, adding 10 mL of water to 100 mL of soil gives 10% soil moisture content by volume).
-For each soil sample, insert the probes and then adjust the potentiometer until you find the threshold where the LED turns on/off.
-Use the multimeter included in your kit to measure the resistance of the potentiometer.
+For each soil sample, insert the probes and then adjust the potentiometers until you find the threshold where the LED turns on/off.
+Use the multimeter included in your kit to measure the resistance of the potentiometers.
 Can you use this data to create a calibration curve of resistance vs. soil moisture content?
 This would allow you to tune your sensor to a desired soil moisture content for certain plants or environmental conditions.
 You may also need to experiment with different resistor values (or no resistor at all) for the two probes to see what works best.
 Your kit comes with 220 Ω, 470 Ω, 100 kΩ and 10 MΩ resistors.
 Note that, after you have completed your calibration curve, you could also use this circuit to measure the moisture content of an unknown sample of soil.

 - How, if at all, do the surface area, depth, distance between, or material of your soil probes affect the performance of the circuit?
 Can you "calibrate" the circuit (as described in the previous point) by changing the probe geometry instead of using a potentiometer?